12 genera

 Flowers: April-July

-Distribution: Chiefly east of the Cascades crest in Washington; Alaska south to California, east to Montana and Wyoming.
+Distribution: Occurring east of the Cascades crest in Washington; Alaska to California, east to Montana and Wyoming.

 Habitat: Dry to moist open woods, low to mid-elevations in the mountains.